tlim0213/tlim0213.github.io/README.md

 Tongseok Lim is an assistant professor of Quantitative Methods, Krannert School of Management at Purdue University.

+Tongseok Lim works at the intersection of Mathematical Analysis, Probability and Optimization (Optimal Transport in particular).

 You can use the [editor on GitHub](https://github.com/tlim0213/tlim0213.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.